Lydd Road, New Romney in the District of Folkestone and Hythe - Amendment 22: Waiting Restrictions

 • Sussex Road – On the south side place the DPPB from a point 10 metres east of the junction with Lydd Road for a distance of 6.6 metres in a easterly direction.

-This order is proposed for the following reasons:
+This order has been made for the following reasons:

 • for avoiding danger to persons or other traffic using the road or any other road or for preventing the likelihood of any such danger arising